-1. If a supplement contains less than 2 grams of beta-alanine per serving (and calls for one serving per day), don’t buy it.
+1. If a supplement contains less than two grams of beta-alanine per serving (and calls for one serving per day), don’t buy it.

 It’s underdosed.
-You want to see 2 to 5 grams and the closer to 5 grams, the better.
+You want to see two to five grams and the closer to five grams, the better.

 2. If a supplement claims to contain a clinically effective dosage of beta-alanine but it doesn’t give you any tingles, switch to something else.

-It also contains clinically effective dosages of 5 other performance-enhancing ingredients:
+It also contains clinically effective dosages of five other performance-enhancing ingredients:

 - Caffeine.
 Caffeine is good for more than the energy boost.
 It also increases muscle endurance and strength.